Redirect loops are one of the most common yet overlooked technical SEO issues that silently damage crawlability, performance, and user experience.

 Suggested Reads- Boost Site Engagement with Dynamic Open Graph Images

-Redirects have a big impact on SEO.
+Redirect configuration directly influences crawl efficiency, link equity transfer, and index consolidation.
 They keep link value, make sure search engines index the right URLs, and stop duplicate content problems.
 When you set up 301 redirects the right way, they move most of the old page's ranking power to the new URL.
 This helps keep search engine rankings steady.
 They also make things better for users by taking them to the content they want without errors.

 But if you don't handle redirects well, like having long chains or loops, it can weaken link value, mess with how well search engines crawl your site, and slow down page loading.
 A good redirect plan makes sure both people and search engines end up with the right content, which helps your overall SEO.